alchatti/drupal-devcontainer/README.md

 # Drupal Devcontainer

-This project is created to provide a VS Code development container environment for Drupal utilizing the image from https://github.com/alchatti/drupal-devcontainer-image which is based on Microsoft PHP development container image.
+This project is created to provide a VS Code development container environment for Drupal utilizing the image from [alchatti/drupal-devcontainer-image](https://github.com/alchatti/drupal-devcontainer-image) which is based on Microsoft PHP development container image.

 ## Usage

 > If you are on Windows use WSL2 filesystem for optimal performance.

-An example project is available at **WIP**
+An example project is available at [alchatti/drupal-devcontainer-sample-project](https://github.com/alchatti/drupal-devcontainer-sample-project)

 Note: this project implements [pnpm](https://pnpm.io/), a Fast, disk space efficient package manager for NodeJS.
 You will need to create an external docker volume using the following command: